echeta1/echet1/README.md

 # echet1
-You know finding yourself here isn't an easy but what ever be the motivation you gonna keep it up and keep moving because there's a destination ahead,which the goal is to be  a professional programmer
+You know finding yourself here isn't easy at all.But what ever be the motivation you gat there,i say you keep it up and keep moving because there's a destination ahead,which the goal is to be a better programmer and also a full-time web developer